SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Media features
-orientation describes relationship of width and height of the viewport (not the device/screen!) orientation is portrait if height &gt; width and landscape if width &gt; height color tests for color depth per channel resolution tests for pixel density height tests for height of the viewport
+orientation describes relationship of width and height of the viewport (not the device/screen!) orientation is portrait if height › width and landscape if width › height color tests for color depth per channel resolution tests for pixel density height tests for height of the viewport